gamelab/kiwi.js/README.md

 The csproj and grunt compilation methods both output a single kiwi.js file in `/build` Grunt will also create a min.js version and also output a kiwi.d.ts definition file in `/build` as well

-###Building Kiwi manually

-You don't need to build the library to use it.
-The repo has prebuilt files in the `/build` folder.

-Kiwi.js is currently using Typescript 1.0.0
-Either - use Visual Studio/TS extension.
+###Using Visual Studio

+* Requires Microsoft Visual Studio 2013 or later.
+* Install the TypeScript plugin.

 There are csproj files for the main project.

+We advise that you build using Grunt, as this will correctly concatenate certain additional files.

 ##Extending Kiwi.js